MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/Supported-Debian-virtual-machines-on-Hyper-V.md

 ## Table legend

-* **Built in** - LIS are included as part of this Linux distribution.
+* **Built in** - Linux integration services (LIS) are included as part of this Linux distribution.
 The Microsoft-provided LIS download package doesn't work for this distribution, so don't install it.
 The kernel module version numbers for the built-in LIS (as shown by **lsmod**, for example) are different from the version number on the Microsoft-provided LIS download package.
 A mismatch doesn't indicate that the built-in LIS is out of date.

 * &#10004; - Feature available